beachmachine/django-jython/docs/_build/html/_sources/war-deployment.txt

 Then, the most typical usage is the one already exemplified::

-  $ jython25 manage.py war --include-java-libs=$HOME/jdbcdrivers/postgresql-8.3-603.jdbc4.jar
+  $ jython manage.py war --include-java-libs=$HOME/jdbcdrivers/postgresql-8.3-603.jdbc4.jar

 Here, you tell the war command that it should include an extra java library to the generated WAR file, because it can't know which java libraries are you using